Abdul-Sayed/angular-new-notes/notes.md

 ## Templates

+### Template Styles
+Template styling for a component are specific to that component (style encapsulation).
+Template elements of a component are given a unique property, and component styles target those elements with those properties (using attribute selectors).

+For global styles accross all components, use the styles.css in the src  root directory
 ### Template Interpolation
 Any compoenent variables or methods can be evaluated in the template with {{ ..any nomal JS expression here.. }} Interpolated expressions are re-evaluated anytime the variables inside change - causing a UI update.